Verity-Freedom/Tor-Portable/README.md

 Select the Tor you need and unpack it.
 Avoid spaces and special characters in the paths to your folder.
 AntiDetect does not have an exe file without a digital signature.
 Other options for Windows can provoke a false antivirus reaction, but have an exe.
 Running AntiTor will open a console with connection information, while running service-create/manager (Linux/Windows) will open Tor silently.
 To remove the service, run service-manager again (use full-stop to exit Tor on Linux).
 AntiTor and service-* are the only two files that will run Tor correctly.
 Tor will start with all the necessary universal connection settings.

 If you are running win 7 version, do not mix up the bitness.
 If you mixed up the bitness, open the reset-oldwin-patch file and download the version with a different bitness.
-Win 7x86 currently uses an outdated version of the Webtunnel protocol and may perform worse than others.

 If Discord does not work in your country, install Discord-* mod.
 After installing Discord-*, Tor should be running, and Discord will not work normally without it anymore until proper deinstallation of the mod.